mpgasbarro/workingoutApp/src/README.md

 ## Project Description

 My app is a library of some of the most common exercises, for specific muscle groups.
-I want to build an application where the user can comb through a variety of exercises, for each specific muscle group, as well as choose pre-determined workouts, if they so choose.
+I've built an application where the user can comb through a variety of exercises, for each specific muscle group.
 As a user, they will also be able to add to the library themselves, if they so choose.
 It will include information about the workout and a video tutorial on how to properly perform the exercise.

 ## Wireframes